Writing-on-Stone / Áísínai’pi

 Writing-on-Stone / Áísínai’pi: A Cultural Landscape of Rock Art and Indigenous Tradition

-Writing-on-Stone / Áísínai’pi, inscribed as a UNESCO World Heritage Site in 2019, lies on the border between Canada and the United States of America, within the semi-arid Great Plains of North America.
-The property is primarily situated within Writing-on-Stone Provincial Park, a significant nature preserve and protectorate for indigenous rock art in Alberta, Canada.
-The site's official short description emphasizes its unique geographical features, rich cultural history, and ongoing significance to the Blackfoot Confederacy (Siksikáíítsitapi).
+Writing-on-Stone / Áísínai’pi, inscribed as a UNESCO World Heritage Site in 2019, is located in southern Alberta, Canada, near the border with the United States, within the semi-arid Great Plains of North America.
+The property lies primarily within Writing-on-Stone Provincial Park, a protected area that preserves one of the most significant concentrations of Indigenous rock art on the North American Plains.
+Its official description highlights its distinctive landscape, deep cultural history, and enduring importance to the Blackfoot Confederacy (Siksikáíítsitapi).

 UNESCO Description of the World Heritage Site